Skip to main content

 Participating in sequencer governance

-Bakers can propose an account to operate Etherlink's sequencer, vote for or against proposed members, and trigger the change to a new account.
-Currently the governance contract tracks a sequencer committee, even though at this stage only one account can be a member and therefore only one account can run a sequencer.
+Bakers can propose the account to operate Etherlink's sequencer, vote for or against proposed operators, and trigger the change to a new account.

 Getting information about the current period